Hao-Peng-19/HaoPeng_CV/index.md

 Degree: Bachelor of Engineering

+- Dissertation for bachelor's degree:  Rice field weeds based on depth learning detection (Detection of weeds and comparison of results mainly using the YOLO model)

 - Relevant Coursework:  Fundamentals of Computer Programming(C); Object-Oriented Programming(Java); Operating System; Database technology and its application; Discrete Mathematics .
-- dissertation for bachelor's degree:  Rice field weeds based on in-depth learning Detection (Detection of weeds and comparison of results mainly using the YOLO model)

 **Language:**

 - English: IELTS: 7.0
-- German: B1
+- German: 552 class hours

 ## Experiences

-### **1. Internship in nstitute of Automation, Chinese Academy of Sciences  `Jul.
+### **1. Internship in Institute of Automation, Chinese Academy of Sciences  `Jul.
 23 – Oct.
 23`**
 * Digital image processing (measurement of object size, lane detection)
 * Fundamentals of Deep Learning (Mnist data set, neural networks)
 * Weed detection in paddies and cornfields